Jessamine Chan Takes Aim At “Good Mom” Worship In Her New Book

 Advertisement

-Frida’s cohort of bad moms “learning to be good” run the gamut from women caught spanking their kids at the grocery store to moms complaining about their kids on social media.
-Most of them are marginalized by class or race, and the few white moms at School are suspected of being spies.
-In an email, Chan told me this was very much intentional, in an effort to draw attention to the way mothers with intersectional identities are stigmatized and policed in ways that other mothers (white, class-privileged, married, heterosexual) are not.
+Frida’s cohort of bad mums “learning to be good” run the gamut from women caught spanking their kids at the grocery store to mums complaining about their kids on social media.
+Most of them are marginalised by class or race, and the few white mums at School are suspected of being spies.
+In an email, Chan told me this was very much intentional, in an effort to draw attention to the way mothers with intersectional identities are stigmatised and policed in ways that other mothers (white, class-privileged, married, heterosexual) are not.

 Advertisement